Chamonix, jewel of the Alps

 The Olympic ice rink welcomes both skating enthusiasts and professional hockey teams.
 It is also a must-visit leisure spot during winter.

-For cross-country skiing and biathlon enthusiasts, this stadium offers groomed tracks and adapted facilities to practice the sport in the best conditions.
+For cross-country skiing and biathlon enthusiasts, this stadium offers well-maintained tracks and suitable equipment to practice these sports in the best conditions.

 Chamonix Golf Course